corysanders3/habit-at-2/README.md

 # Habit-at

 ## About
-Habit-at allows users to track habit progress and consistency in a visually fun way.
+Habit-at allows users to track habit progress and consistency using 3D flower models for visualization.
 Habits are represented as flowers that grow or shrink based on how close the user follows their goals.

 ## Contributors
 #### Front End Team